-Members
+Current Members

 Dr. Steve Liang (梁鴻翎) is a researcher, teacher and entrepreneur.
 Dr. Liang is currently a professor at the University of Calgary and co-director of the UbiSensing & AI Laboratory.
-Steve’s goal is to build a world-wide sensor web, make its information accessible and useful and to empower anyone to build connected applications by using the information generated from the world around them for positive impact at a global scale.
-For example, Steve is the editor of the Open Geospatial Consortium SensorThings API and the result of the standard work is to provide a uniform way to expose the full potential of the Internet of Things.
+Dr. Liang’s goal is to build a world-wide sensor web, make its information accessible and useful and to empower anyone to build connected applications by using the information generated from the world around them for positive impact at a global scale.
+For example, Dr. Liang is the editor of the Open Geospatial Consortium SensorThings API and the result of the standard work is to provide a uniform way to expose the full potential of the Internet of Things.

 Positions: